CELEBRATING FIFTY YEARS OF MAX CREEK

-In those rare instances that a band reaches its fourth decade, it’s usually a result of stardom.
+In those rare instances that a band reaches its fifth decade, it’s usually a result of stardom.
 It’s easy enough to keep things together when each member has a jet and techs on retainer and the world tour rolls around every few years.
 But that’s not how Max Creek has done it.
 In 40+ years Max Creek has been small, big, regionally-huge, medium, and any other size one can think of; they’ve never graced the cover of Rolling Stone, but you’d be hard pressed to find a music fan in the Northeast that hadn’t heard of them.

 Well then, how’d they do it?

 If you knew Max Creek you’d answer simply, “they just did.”
 Creek lacks pretense; there is no hip style or genre-title that can define them.
 From the beginning they’ve mixed anything they liked—rock, country, reggae, soul, jazz, calypso—in with their own great songs and it’s all just come out sounding like Creek.
 As such they’ve never been the hot item in the flavor-of-the-year club yet they’ve also never gone out of style.
 Moreover, Creek exudes confidence but lacks ego; each member is an incredible musician but that’s never been what it was about.